Strictly Come Dancing 2020 start time: Your guide as the show returns

 It’s official: Strictly Come Dancing is back, and it’s only going to get bigger and better from here on.

-This year’s Strictly Come Dancing line-up are all set to waltz onto the dance floor for the 18th series of the BBC One show as the launch show kicks off on October 17th.
+This year’s Strictly Come Dancing line-up have all waltzed onto the dance floor for the 18th series of the BBC One show, the contest launching with a pre-recorded instalment on 17th October.

-RadioTimes.com understands the new social distancing guidelines – which took place from July 4th, allowing one-metre distancing and people from two households to meet – has meant it’s possible for Strictly to go ahead as normal, but with no Strictly audience.

-Newly-released preview shots of the show also reveal that the show’s judges will be forced to sit two metres apart – and on different desks!
+As viewers of the opening episode saw, new social distancing guidelines has meant it’s possible for Strictly to go ahead as normal, but with no Strictly audience.
+There are also a few other tweaks to the show’s format, including the need for judges for sit two metres apart (see more on that below).

 One of the contestants this year, Jamie, has admitted he’s feeling the pressure from Kelvin Fletcher’s win last year, and he’s hoping being partnered with Oti Mabuse will help him get to the finals.